top of page

 World War I Victorious American Soldier (Dough Boy)

-There were two working models for the Dough Boy monument dated 1919.
-The smaller of the two was created first.
-The Dough Boy is an accurate representation of the World War I American Soldier holding a Springfield bolt-action rifle in his right hand, a gas mask on his chest, a long bayonet, canteen, knapsack, puttees, and holding in his left hand two 1917 German steel helmets (“stahlhelm”) as trophies.
+The Dough Boy is an accurate representation of the World War I American Soldier holding a Springfield bolt-action rifle in his right hand, a gas mask on his chest, a long bayonet, canteen, knapsack, puttees, and holding in his left hand are two 1917 German steel helmets (“stahlhelm”) as trophies.

-He represents one of the early major monuments by Avard T. Fairbanks.
-Two 9-foot statues (heroic-size) are in Idaho – one in Saint Anthony, Idaho, and the other in Moscow, Idaho.
+This represents one of the early major monuments by Avard T. Fairbanks.
+Two 9-foot statues (heroic-size) exist in Idaho – one in St. Anthony, Idaho, and the other in Moscow, Idaho.
 A photo of the smaller working model was printed in the World Book Encyclopedia of 1928.
-Postmortem bronze castings of either size Dough Boy can be made available for purchase.

 Salt Lake City, UT